1. What is Mindfulness?

 11. What is the cost for the MBSR program?

-The current fee for the 8-week MBSR program is $655.00/student, which includes 31 hours of instruction and all the class materials.
+The current fee for the 8-week MBSR program is $725.00/student, which includes 34 hours of instruction and all the class materials.
+We often offer discounts throughout the year, so sign up for our mailing list to stay up to date with ongoing offerings.

 12. I can’t make all the class dates.
 Is it okay to miss a session or two?